KarelZe/edu/maschinelles-lernen/01_self_test.md

   * A poor initialization can lead to a slow learning of the network.
   * Moreover, if all the neurons are initialized identically the network will not learn unique features, as all gradients are the same.
 * _What is a typical goal of \(good\) weight initialization? 🧑‍🚒_
-  * Gradients should not vanish / decay to zero or be overly saturated.
+  * Gradients should not vanish/decay to zero or be overly saturated.
 Moreover, they should be non-zero.
   * One good approach is Xavier initalization.
 * What can you read from the loss-curves during training \(validation and training loss\)?🧠
   * See whether a network overfits.
 This is the case if training error decreases but training error doesn't decrease, so test and trainings error diverge.